Last Updated on 03/04/2026

 F. Do You Need Contextual Backlinks?

 In short, yes, you should aim to get them for your website to build domain authority or domain rating.
-This will also help your site increase organic traffic and improve its rankings on search engines.
+This will also help your site increase organic traffic and improve its search rankings.

 No matter what other gurus say, contextual backlinks will never disappoint your rankings unless you get them from a spammy site or a site outside your niche.